Kisuke-CZE/archlinux_zephyrus_g14_2022/README.md

 ### Make vim editor more sane

 I use vim editor a lot, mostly on servers in textmode.
-So I want to dosable mouse interaction and autoformating of pasted text on my desktop - to make vim bave like on most servers.
+So I want to disable mouse interaction and autoformating of pasted text on my desktop - to make vim bave like on most servers.
 To do that run `sudo gnome-text-editor /etc/vimrc` and add those lines:
 ```
 let skip_defaults_vim=1